Andrew Cuomo: ‘No interest whatsoever’ in quarantining individual cities in New York

 “That is not true,” he said.
 “That cannot happen.
 It cannot happen legally.
 No city in [the] state can quarantine itself without state approval, and I have no interest whatsoever, and no plan whatsoever to quarantine any city.”

+He said the number of confirmed coronavirus cases in New York state now tops 1,300 and that more than 10,000 people have been tested.

-Mr. Cuomo said that individuals were not “contained” in New Rochelle.
+Mr. Cuomo also said individuals were not “contained” in New Rochelle.

 “There was no cordon around New Rochelle.
 You could come and go in New Rochelle as you wanted.
 The containment referred to the virus,” he said.